-Veterinary aid-in-dying at home during the summer of Covid-19
+Veterinary aid-in-dying at home during Covid-19

 My goal has always been to provide the most gentle, loving, supported death possible, and to allow pets to remain in their safe space while also preserving their connection to the people they trust most in the world.
 We can stay true to that goal while still doing our part to limit the spread of the coronavirus, if we come up with a workable plan ahead of time together.